-In this video, Dr. John N. Allan, M.D., an Assistant Professor of Medicine at Weill Cornell Medicine and a CLL specialist at New York-Presbyterian/Columbia University Irving Medical Center, is interviewed by CLL Society founder and Chief Medical Officer, Dr. Brian Koffman, M.D., a retired family physician and a CLL patient.
+In this video, Dr. John N. Allan, M.D., an Assistant Professor of Medicine at Weill Cornell Medicine and a CLL specialist at New York-Presbyterian/Columbia University Irving Medical Center, is interviewed by CLL Society Co-Founder and Chief Medical Officer, Dr. Brian Koffman, M.D., a retired family physician and CLL patient.
 This video was recorded at the 62nd Annual Meeting of the American Society of Hematology, held virtually in December 2020.

 Historically, before the introduction of targeted agents, patients who have the high-risk variants of deletion (17p) or a P53 mutation have been among the most difficult to treat.
 These patients are essentially refractory (do not respond) to the chemotherapy or chemoimmunotherapy treatments that were the only approved treatments for chronic lymphocytic leukemia before 2014 when ibrutinib (Imbruvica®) was approved.
 Remission rates among these high-risk patients were very low, and their disease progressed quickly.
 In some cases, deletion (17p) or P53 mutated patients saw their CLL become “angrier” after exposure to chemotherapy containing regimens, resulting in poor overall outcomes.

 Ibrutinib, a once-daily oral Bruton’s Tyrosine Kinase (BTK) inhibitor, is the only targeted therapy to demonstrate both a significant progression-free survival (PFS) and overall survival (OS) benefit in multiple randomized phase III studies in both treatment-naïve (TN) and relapsed or refractory (R/R) CLL/SLL.